Creating Application Rounds

 • For example, UG for undergraduate and GR for graduate, or ED for early decision and RD for regular decision.

-• The round key is used in application logic, automation, and communications for your application.
+• Use the round key in application logic, automation, and communications for your application.

-• Omit year information so that the same round key can be used for future rounds.
+• Omit year information so you can use the same round key for future rounds

 Round Path

-• This setting can be used to override certain shared application files for a particular round.
+• Overrides certain shared application files for a particular round

 Deadline (ET)